nemosminer/Claymores-Dual-Ethereum/Readme!!!.txt

 -dcri	Decred/Siacoin/Lbry/Pascal intensity, or Ethereum fine-tuning value in ETH-only ASM mode.
 Default value is 30, you can adjust this value to get the best Decred/Siacoin/Lbry mining speed without reducing Ethereum mining speed.
 	You can also specify values for every card, for example "-dcri 30,100,50".
-	You can change the intensity in runtime with "+" and "-" keys and check current statistics with "s" key.
+	You can change the intensity in runtime with "+" and "-" keys and also use "x" key to select single GPU for intensity adjustment.
 	For example, by default (-dcri 30) 390 card shows 29MH/s for Ethereum and 440MH/s for Decred.
 Setting -dcri 70 causes 24MH/s for Ethereum and 850MH/s for Decred.
+	Use this option in ETH-only ASM mode for fine tuning, read "FINE-TUNING" section below.
+	If you did not specify "-dcri" option in ETH-only ASM mode, miner will detect best -dcri values automatically, you can also press "z" key to do it.

 -dcrt	Time period between Decred/Siacoin HTTP requests for new job, in seconds.
 Default value is 5 seconds.